21.5.11

 DAVID: How’s the internet changed your career since it developed?

-It’s given me complete autonomy which I really like.
+TOYAH: It’s given me complete autonomy, which I really like.
 That’s always suited me -

 DAVID: You’re in control now rather than the record label?

-Yeah.
-I’m in control and the other side to this is I am in my office 14 hours a day doing contracts and doing licensing but it means that I do mail order through the internet, I can post the video on the internet, I can put things out there that would’ve taken a three week tour 35 years ago.
+TOYAH: Yeah.
+I’m in control and the other side to this is I am in my office 14 hours a day doing contracts and doing licensing.
+But it also means that I do mail order through the internet, I can post the video on the internet, I can put things out there that would’ve taken a three week tour 35 years ago

 DAVID: Who would’ve thought that being a musician entails so much sitting down at a computer, do you know what I mean?

-Oh God, yeah.
+TOYAH: Oh God, yeah.
 And the paperwork is still there.
 What I am doing today with my albums took a team of 10 people two years to do 35 years ago.
-I can now do it all in one week.
+I can now do it all in one week

 DAVID: So do you do it all on your own or do you have someone helping out?